Training Dataset Dumper Tutorial#

 argument to see if you can find a argument for the test script that will specify the output location for the test job output.

-Hint: how can I inspect the job's output?
+Hint: How can I inspect the job's output?

 Again, you can find useful information in the documentation.